 Washington, D.C. – Ford’s Theatre Director Paul R. Tetreault announced the Theatre’s 2013-2014 season will open with a new production of The Laramie Project, 15 years after the killing of Wyoming college student Matthew Shepard.
 The play is presented as the cornerstone production for the Ford’s Theatre Society’s Lincoln Legacy Project, a multi-year effort dedicated to sparking dialogue in the nation’s capital around issues of social injustice and the ideals of equality for which Abraham Lincoln stood.
 A series of free special programs and events will be offered in connection with the play in September/October 2013.

-Events for The Lincoln Legacy Project will be presented in cooperation with several partner organizations including the Matthew Shepard Foundation, The Trevor Project, Sexual Minority Youth Assistance League, Facing History and Ourselves, Not in Our Town, Split This Rock, Teaching for Change, the Anti-Defamation League, the Southern Poverty Law Center, the DC Center, the Human Rights Campaign and Tectonic Theater Project.
+Events for The Lincoln Legacy Project will be presented in cooperation with several partner organizations including the Matthew Shepard Foundation, The Trevor Project, Supporting and Mentoring Youth Advocates and Leaders (SMYAL), Facing History and Ourselves, Not in Our Town, Split This Rock, Teaching for Change, the Anti-Defamation League, the Southern Poverty Law Center, the DC Center, the Human Rights Campaign and Tectonic Theater Project.

 “Inspired by Lincoln’s work for justice, peace and equality, The Lincoln Legacy Project investigates moments in our nation’s history where we have failed to live up to our ideals, and provides a platform for dialogue to address steps toward improvement and reconciliation,” said Paul Tetreault, Ford’s Theatre Society Director.
 “We hope that, in even a small way, this year’s production of The Laramie Project might broaden our perspectives and open our eyes to how hate—in all its forms—weakens our society.
 We are honored to be joined by so many partner organizations who work in this sphere everyday to eradicate bigotry and intolerance.”